Mkhimer69/Internal-Compliance-Market-Eligibility-Decision-Support-Platform/README.md

 - Are there region-specific onboarding requirements?
 - What time is it in the driver's market?

-Finding this information could involve consulting multiple documentation sources and operational references.
+Finding this information frequently involved consulting multiple documentation sources and operational references, increasing handling time and introducing opportunities for inconsistency.

 ---